taocpp/PEGTL/doc/Development.md

  * Debug input and related facilities that detect when data in the input buffer is accessed after being discarded or moved (by a discard).
  * Investigate the use of ("stackful") coroutines for parsing from a network socket, and
  * investigate whether this can also be used for incremental parsing that keeps everything.

+## Development Tools

+We use the code coverage facilities of the GCC and Clang compilers to meet our goal of 100% code coverage with unit tests.
+Unfortunately the coverage reports are not 100% reliable.

+We also try to use `clang-format` to ensure consistent formatting of our source code.
+Unfortunately it, too, can get confused and result in incorrectly formatted code.

+For example under some circumstances `clang-format` does not understand whether a `&&` is the logical operator or an r-value reference declarator, or whether a `<` is a comparison operator or introduces a template argument list.

 ---